DonDebonair/ploy/README.md

     version-environment-key: VERSION # optional, updates the given environment variable with the version when deploying
     pre-deploy-command: ["./my-script.sh", "arg1", "arg2"] # optional, runs the specified command before deployment.
 The to be deployed version is available as the $VERSION environment variable
     post-deploy-command: ["./my-script.sh", "arg1", "arg2"] # optional, runs the specified command after successful deployment.
 The deployed version is available as the $VERSION environment variable
+  - id: my-zipped-lambda # in case of Lambda, this is the function name
+    type: lambda
+    version: v3
+    version-environment-key: VERSION # optional, updates the given environment variable with the version when deploying
+    bucket: my-bucket # S3 bucket that contains the zipped deployable
+    key: "{{.Id}}/{{.Version}}.zip" # S3 key of zipped deployable.
+This is a template that is resolved at deployment time.
+Supported variables are the Id of the deployment and the Version
   - id: my-container # in case of ECS, this is the service name
     type: ecs
     cluster: my-cluster